hangyan/antrea/docs/packetcapture-guide.md

 The CRD above starts a new packet capture from a Pod named `frontend` to the port 8080 of a Pod named `backend` using TCP protocol.
-It will capture the first 5 packets that meet this criterion and upload them to the file server specified in the PacketCapture's specifications.
-Users can download the packet file from the ftp server and analysis its content with common network diagnose tools like Wireshark or `tcpdump`.
+It will capture the first 5 packets that meet this criterion and upload them to the specified file server.
+Users can download the packet file from the ftp server and analyze its contents with network diagnose tools like Wireshark or `tcpdump`.